Ishmeet7/Data-Science-3-coursework/Dimension Reduction/README.md

      c.
 Project the data on to the first and second Eigen direction individually and draw both the scatter plots superimposed on Eigen vectors

-     d.
-Reconstruct the data samples using both eigenvectors, say it 𝐃̂.
-Estimate the reconstruction error between 𝐃̂ and D using Euclidean distance.

 2. Data frame used for PCA include only first 8 attributes (class attribute is excluded).
 Perform principal component analysis (PCA) on outlier corrected standardized data and do the followings: